Image

 The Combs Waterkotte skilled Johnson County, MO child pornography defense team has a combined 60-plus years of experience defending clients throughout Johnson County, MO in cases just like yours.
 While every case is different with unique circumstances, some defense strategies our attorneys have used include:

-An Unintentional Possession Defense
+Unintentional Possession Defense

-An Accidental Possession Defense
+Accidental Possession Defense

 The internet can be a treacherous environment.
-Your computer is continuously susceptible to viruses, spyware, malware, spam, or various other inputs without your knowledge or consent.
+Your computer is continuously subjected to viruses, spyware, malware, spam, or various other inputs without your knowledge or consent.
 These intrusions could easily include child pornography or other obscene materials.
 You, like many other individuals in Johnson County and throughout Missouri, have numerous files on your computer you didn’t even know existed.

 A “Not Child Porn” Defense

-This defense challenges the prosecution’s burden to prove that the subject of the material in question was under 18 years of age.
+This defense is based on the prosecution’s burden to prove that material in question involves anyone under the age of 18.
 If the material serves a scientific, religious, or educational purpose, it may be argued that it should not be classified as child pornography.

 Illegal Search and Seizure